ORX: Version history

+New task worker pool that scales with underlying hardware, and time taken for SDF glyph generation, resource bundling and texture loading drastically reduce.

 Features

-Despite being written in C, Orx has an object oriented design with a plugin architecture.
+Orx is written in C and has an object oriented design with a plugin architecture.
 This allows its kernel to be cross-platform and delegates hardware- and OS-dependent tasks to plugins.
 Most of these plugins are based on other open-source libraries, such as GLFW, SDL and Box2D (LiquidFun fork).

 Build files are provided for GCC makefiles, Visual Studio (2017, 2019 & 2022), Codelite, Code::Blocks and Xcode.